You can still apply for this course

 Changes to the funding and financial support of students beginning nursing, midwifery or physiotherapy courses were announced in the government Spending Review in November 2015.

-Further information on the funding reform can be found on gov.uk and on the Council of Deans of Health website.
+The Council of Deans of Health have also updated their funding clinic webpages with information from the consultation.
 For independent advice on student finance see Martin Lewis’ Money Saving Expert website.

 How to apply